vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 with interpreting it as just a restatement our shared understanding.
 To explain: the aphorism argues for perception's inability to ground normative judgments by reviewing our common-sense understanding of how perception works.

 Perception is not evidential with respect to normativity because it depends on a present object; i.e. it grasps an object that is present.
-And, normativity is not *present*.
+And, normativity is not something *present*.
 As the semantic content of sentences like "one ought to perform ritual", "one ought to give", "one ought to sacrifice", etc., it is not the sort of thing to which temporal divisions like past, present, and future can be applied.